Course Catalog: Human Development Courses

 Explores the lives of women in contemporary American society.
 Looks at women's lives in the context of families and culture.
 Emphasis on race and class differences.
 Topics include body image, poverty, violence against women, and sexuality.
 Emphasis on feminism as a movement for social justice.
 General Education: Self & Society OR Ethics &Social Justice.

 Sociology of Minority Groups

 Explores the social, economic and political dimensions of inequality in American Society.
 Looks at how people of color, white women and gays and lesbians are systematically discriminated against in work, education, media and government programs.
 Analyzes whiteness as a social construct.
 Focus on social change and activism.
-General Education: Fulfills Perspectives on Diversity.
-Also fulfills Self and Society or Ethics and Social Justice.
-For students entering prior to September, 2010: Social Sciences AND Multicultural.
+General Education: Perspectives on Diversity and Self and Society or Ethics and Social Justice.
 Introductory.

 Feminist Theories: Controversies and Current Issues

-Examines different ways feminists analyze patriarchal society and women's place within it.
+Examines different ways feminists analyze patriarchal society and women’s place within it.
 Emphasis on debates within feminist theory, ranging from radical to post-modern.
 Selected topics of controversy include abortion, racism, prostitution, and nature of masculinity.
-Takes a multicultural perspective on women's experiences.
+Takes a multicultural perspective on women’s experiences.
 Focus on ways feminists translate theory into practice.
-General Education: Fulfills Upper-Level Writing (after ENG 111) and Perspectives on Diversity.
-Also fulfills Self and Society or Ethics and Social Justice; Advanced.
+General Education: Upper- Level Writing (after ENG 121, formerly ENG 111), Perspectives on Diversity and Self and Society or Ethics and Social Justice; Advanced.